Avery-Adventures/Millennium-Server/README.md

  Millennium Servers are a series of servers, each server has different purposes and functions.

- - Millennium ONE - General Use Games Server
+ - Millennium ONE - General Game Servers
- - Millennium TWO - XXX
+ - Millennium TWO - Multi Minecraft Game Server

 ## Millennium ONE
- MILLENIUM ONE
+ General Games Servers
 ## Millennium TWO
- MILLENIUM TWO
+ Multi Minecraft Game Server